Tyrn/wei/the-insider-en.typ

      The soldiers at the road  block  waved their  hands  and  their assault rifles at  him.
-A  studded chain  lay across the  road,  Bemish slowed down, turned across the chain  and waited - a large pack of policemen, journalists and Earthmen was running towards him.
+A  studded chain  lay across the  road,  Bemish slowed down, turned across the chain  and waited---a large pack of policemen, journalists and Earthmen was running towards him.

      Strangely, there were many  more journalists this time and Bemish could